d13co/d13.co/content/posts/birthday/index.md

 A few years into MainNet's lifetime, a then-undoxxed crypto anarchist[^me] pointed out that the Genesis block, as well as the first few blocks, ackthually have June 11th timestamps, thus starting the Genesarian schism of the Algorand religion.
 The Dutchaversarist Foundation was put in an awkward position.
 It certainly frowned upon the heresy but acknowledging it would only help it spread, so instead it spent years quietly suppressing this rationalist movement built around page 1 of our divine ledger.

-But as it turns out, both were wrong, and years later the best guess at an accurate Algorand birthday would spawn yet another rationalist faction, the duodecimailsts[^duodecim].
+But as it turns out, both were wrong, and years later the best guess at an accurate Algorand birthday would spawn yet another rationalist faction, the Duodecimailsts[^duodecim].
 They are **pretty sure that Algorand MainNet launched on June 12th, 2019.**

 ## Genesis Timestamp

 Block zero, the "genesis block", is not a block; it is a pre-agreed upon configuration _file_ with which the network launched.
-It can be queried on [any algorand node](https://mainnet-api.4160.nodely.dev/genesis).
+It can be queried on [any Algorand node](https://mainnet-api.4160.nodely.dev/genesis).
 It contains all information required to bootstrap a network, including the distribution of the 10 billion ALGO supply, initial participation key information for the bootstrap nodes, the fee pool address, and so on.

 They can also include optional information, like a Genesis timestamp.
 MainNet's genesis file included such a timestamp: `1560211200`, a.k.a. `Tue, 11 Jun 2019 00:00:00 UTC`.
 When a genesis timestamp is present, it is treated like a "block zero" timestamp, which restricts possible block one timestamps based on the Algorand block timestamp rules.